jamilettel/smart-toilet-paper-dispenser/logbook.md

 - 1 × PIR sensor (for detecting presence)
 - 1 × IR distance sensor (for detecting toilet paper)
 - 1 × Ultrasound sensor (for detecting toilet paper)
-- 1 × continuously rotating servomotor (for unrolling the toilet paper roll)
+- 1 × continuously rotating servomotor (for unrolling the toilet paper roll).
+I ordered the ds04-nfc motor.

 The toilet paper dispenser will be able to estimate the amount of toilet paper left by computing the diameter of the toilet paper roll.
 It will do that by checking the angle that is needed to unroll a single toilet paper roll (which has a known height).